ISs25u/vector3/README.md

 v1 + 10
 ```

-#### substraction
+#### subtraction
 Return the difference of two vectors component wise.
-If one argument is a number then this number is substracted to each component of the vector.
+If one argument is a number then this number is subtracted to each component of the vector.

 ```lua
 v1 - v2